JonGithab/lxix/README.md

-# Welcome to your Voting Project
+# Welcome to your AI Voting Project

 ## Project info